 Decision Fatigue: When every action requires choosing which tool to use, mental exhaustion sets in.
 Should this discussion happen in Slack or on the task?
 Where should I save this file?
 Which project management platform has the latest version?
 These micro-decisions accumulate into major cognitive load.

 Security Risks: Each tool creates a potential security breach.
 More logins mean more passwords to manage.
 More integrations create more failure points.
 More platforms increase your attack surface.
-IT teams struggle to maintain security across sprawling tool stacks.

-Why Traditional Project Management Software Solutions Keep Failing
+Why Traditional Project Management Solutions Keep Failing

 After analyzing hundreds of project management platforms, we identified three fundamental flaws that doom most solutions.